 Last week I looked up plants that grow in the dark.
 Yes, plants that grow in the dark.
 And it turns out there are quite a few!
 The hallway is not always well-lit with natural light, and I want to colour that green too.
 I am obsessed.
 So I might buy some of those, and I will tell you about it.
 I am looking forward to finding out for myself how well such plants fare.

 So listen.
 Here’s a bit of trailing off into the woods a.k.a ramblings of the mind.
-As you can tell, I’m interrupting regular programming (thesis duty) to bring you this news.
+I am taking a little break from my thesis work to write this.

 There is a notice on the wall a few meters to my left that reads “This kitchen is not available for PhD candidates from DepartmentXXX.* You can use the kitchen in the other end of the corridor.” (*Name changed to maintain anonymity of subjects.
 Smile.
 Eye-roll.)